acs-pa/pa-lab/tutorial/cpp/cpp.md

 During the PA labs you won't used dynamic allocation, because we want to keep the things as simple as possible:
 * a single call to `new / delete` will be made in the `main()` function - the skeleton already has the implementation for `main()`.
-* when solving the tasks you must use containers from STL (e.g. `std::vector`) which allocate and automatically deallocate memory.
+* when solving the tasks you must use containers from STL (e.g. `vector`) which allocate and automatically deallocate memory.

 ---